manhtai/manhtai.github.io/content/posts/golang-update-partially-and-return-fully.md

 }
 ```

+We must use pointers here because otherwise, we can't differ default zero values
+with not-set values that are sent from the client.
+To update the record, we
+come up with two answers.

+## 1. CASE WHEN... with RETURNING

 In the database interface, we will choose the fields that need to update and
 return all object data when done, we use `pgx` and `scany` package here for
 executing query and scanning data back to Go struct: